-In this case, the fast pace of technological breakthroughs is helping older adults stay abreast of their health.
+In this case, the fast pace of technological breakthroughs and weight loss insurance is helping older adults stay abreast of their health.
 Thanks to digital healthcare solutions, things like activity trackers and mobile apps can help older patients relay health information to their doctors.
 As noted in ‘How Digital Healthcare Helps Doctors and Patients’, that same technology can help doctors make faster and better-informed diagnoses regarding weight, sugar levels and more- and motivate patients to stay healthy.

 September Focuses on the Health of Older Adults

 With September being Healthy Aging Month, one of the most important aspects for older adults is physical activity and a healthy diet.
 Regular physical activity can help you sleep better while reducing the risks of heart disease, dementia, and falls.
 Regular exercise also helps maintain fitness, balance, and strength.
 Similarly, a healthy diet can boost your immunity and fight illness-causing toxins, type-2 diabetes, bone loss, and even cancer.

 Help Guide explains that every year over the age of 40, your metabolism slows down and you tend to become less physically active.
 It is, therefore, even more important to adopt a healthy diet and exercise habit to avoid weight gain and help ward off disease.
 This not only benefits your physical health, but your mental health as well.
 When you’re at your healthiest, you also feel good.
 Additionally, exercising outdoors with others helps prevent isolation and the negative effects it can have on older adults.

 Wearable Technology and Your Health